 SNYK_TOKEN: ${{ secrets.SNYK_TOKEN }}

-This simple YAML block adds two security gates to your GitOps workflow.
+In fact, this simple YAML block adds two security gates to your GitOps workflow.
 Basically, Semgrep checks your code against OWASP’s top ten flaws.
 Snyk then scans your packages for known weaknesses.
 Together, they cover two of the biggest risk areas — and the setup takes under five minutes.

 Frequently Asked Questions